arfurlaneto/star-wars-react-app/README.md

 yarn run start
 ```

-5. Open the app folder in your code editor and follow the commits.
+5. Open app folder in your code editor and follow the commits.